WiserSolutions/package-seed/README.md

 ```

 This will copy all sources from the seed package to your folder and replace all mentions of
 `package-seed` with the name of your folder.
+Note that various parts will need clean-up, e.g.
+this part of README or the `author` and `bin` keys in `package.json`.

 ## Development